 Since the current Oxford English Dictionary entry for this word has no examples later than 1664, you might assume it is deader than the proverbial dodo.
 It lives on, however, among a select group who are fascinated by archaic words.
-It has even appeared in these columns, as the pseudonym of a British setter of fiendishly hard crossword puzzles.
+It is also the pseudonym of a British setter of fiendishly hard crossword puzzles.

 Logodaedalus, in real life Donald Putnam, chose his name with care.
 A logodaedalus manipulates words with great cunning.
 It commemorates Daedalus, the legendary ancient Greek craftsman who created the labyrinth on Crete to house the Minotaur.
 Daidalos in classical Greek meant “the cunning one”.
 The prefix is from Greek logos, word.